andrew77768/Python/README.md

-New year resolution.
+A New Years resolution for 2019.
 Get into Python